-INTRODUCTION TO E-BUSINESS 3 CR.
-(3L)
+INTRODUCTION TO E-BUSINESS

-PRQ: CIS 110, Accuplacer score of RC 80+, SS 95+ or permission of Department Advisor or Chair.
+PRQ: CIS 110, Accuplacer score of RC 80+, SS 95+ or Department Advisor or Department Chair approval.
 Introduces the use of technology in all aspects of a business.
 Explores the use of technology for customer relations management, accounting and financial applications, purchasing and production tools, sales and marketing functions, and human resources management.
 Examines use of the Internet, world-wide-web and sophisticated multi-function software tools.
 Students gain a heightened awareness of emerging technologies and trends in e-business.